rotki/rotki/docs/usage_guide.rst

 Ethereum Transactions
 =====================

 rotki is capable of getting and decoding (understand what is happening) your ethereum transactions.
 When you visit the ``Ethereum Transactions`` section the process to obtain all the information will start.
-You will be able to check the status in a informative breakdown per address.
+You will be able to check the status in an informative breakdown per address.

 .. image:: images/eth_tx_query_process.png
    :alt: Ethereum transactions query status breakdown